How much do you know about disability insurance?

 The most important definition in the disability contract is the definition of “disability.”
 This definition is the heart of your plan.
 If, as a reasonable person, you cannot easily understand the definition of disability and how/when your disability income will be paid out, then you should not purchase that plan or deal with your current insurance agent.
 If the definition appears unclear, be aware that an insurance company at the time of claim has the power to define what constitutes a disability through its own interpretation.

-Regular occupation is the most common coverage found in privately purchased disability policies today in Canada.
+A regular occupation is the most common coverage found in privately purchased disability policies today in Canada.
 You will be paid a benefit when you can no longer work in your chosen profession because of disability or sickness and do not have employment at all.
 If you choose to work in another profession, the definition of your occupation then changes to that of your new work situation.
-So if you were a lawyer and can no longer do this type of work but choose to be employed as a cashier at a fast food restaurant, the definition of your regular occupation changes to that of cashier and the insurance policy will no longer pay you a disability income.
+So if you were a lawyer and can no longer do this type of work but choose to be employed as a cashier at a fast-food restaurant, the definition of your regular occupation changes to that of cashier and the insurance policy will no longer pay you a disability income.

-This definition is found in most group and employer-sponsored disability policies and is the most misunderstood.
+This definition is found in the most group and employer-sponsored disability policies and is the most misunderstood.
 This definition gives the insurance company the most leeway to interpret what constitutes a disability and to determine what the insured can or cannot do to earn a living.
-With the any occupation definition you will only receive a disability income from an insurance company provided you could not work at all in a job that you are “reasonably suited to do by your education, training or experience.“
+With any occupation definition, you will only receive a disability income from an insurance company provided you could not work at all in a job that you are “reasonably suited to do by your education, training or experience.“

-So if you were a lawyer and can no longer perform this type of work, the insurance company will have the power to make the determination if you are qualified to be a cashier at a fast food restaurant.
+So if you were a lawyer and can no longer perform this type of work, the insurance company will have the power to make the determination if you are qualified to be a cashier at a fast-food restaurant.

 Even if you choose not to be a cashier, just because it determines that you are qualified to do so, the insurance company can legally deny you your disability income.